pilotaskar/pilotaskar/README.md

-- 👋 Hi, I’m @pilotaskar
+- 👋 Hi, I’m Askar
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning Front end
 - 💞️ I’m looking to collaborate on expert on my work
-- 📫 How to reach me osbinaff@gmail.com
+- 📫 How to reach me askarbekzholdoshov@gmail.com

 <!---
 pilotaskar/pilotaskar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.